underr-ua/ocmod-live-product-plus/addons/ultimate/README.md

 # Live Product Ultimate

-The "Live Product Ultimate" extension is for Opencart 3 CMS.
+The "Live Product Ultimate" extension is for OpenCart CMS 2.x-3.x versions.
 It upgrades the "Live Product+" module and adds ability to show total weight, points, weight and availability of product options, caches sql-queries, etc.

 ## Features (in addition to available in the main module)
 * Total weight of product and selected options